Jeb is a zookeeper. He loves his job!

 THE GROTTO OF HOPE

-THE CHAPEL: When we really feel connected to life, we are happy.
-Stained glass has been used since antiquity to evoke this connection and stir the soul to awaken.
+THE CHAPEL: When we feel connected to life, we are peaceful, content, and happy.
+Light shining through stained glass has been used since antiquity to evoke this connection, stirring the soul to awaken.
+Thornton Wilder said, “We feel most alive when our hearts are conscious of our treasures.”

 Original watercolor rendition of the frog window.
 Reference material for this photo, taken by Piotr Naskrecki, was featured in the book, "Hotspots Revisited"